fstarlike/wp-git-manager/CONTRIBUTING.md

 ## Overview

-WP Git Manager is an open-source WordPress plugin licensed under the GNU General Public License v2 or later.
+WP Repo Manager is an open-source WordPress Plugin licensed under the GNU General Public License v2 or later.
 We welcome contributions from the community!

 ## License